 My other biographical projects include one on the later years of Aaron Burr; an article I wrote, derived from this research, will be published in the Summer 2019 issue of The American Scholar.

-That said, I'm also currently working on another biography, as well!
-This subject of this one is a secret for now.
+I'm also working on another biography (the subject of which is secret, for now).
 I'm thrilled to report that I've been awarded a Leon Levy Fellowship to research this project at the Frick Collection, New York City, over the summer and fall of 2019.

-My other book-length works include two anthologies, both published by Algonquin Books of Chapel Hill.
+My other books include two anthologies, both published by Algonquin Books of Chapel Hill.
 In each case, I compiled and edited the volume, while also contributing the introduction and an essay of my own.

 Paris Was Ours: 32 Writers Reflect on the City of Light (2011) -- now in its 7th printing! -- examines the transformative effect of living in the French capital, something I've done recurrently over the years.
 The Beatles Are Here: 50 Years After The Band Arrived in America, Writers, Musicians, and Other Fans Remember was inspired by a photograph of me -- screaming, of course -- that ran in The New York Times when a certain band came to town, with ecstatic multitudes in its wake.